Rsa-001/auto_fuzz/README.md

 ## Installation

-After cloning the repo, run the included `setup.sh` (requires root) to install all system dependencies:
+After cloning the repo, run the included `setup.sh` (requires root) to install all system dependencies

 If you have any suggestions, please let me know, knowledge is always welcome.